ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - `Sync` trait, these types allows many references to same value in different threads
         - type `T` is `Sync` if immutable ref `&T` is `Send`
         - `Mutex`, `RWLock`, and `Atomic`s are `Sync` type
+        - generic parameters need ty be `Sync` for container type to be `Sync`
     - `Send` trait, these types are safe to transfer ownership to different thread
 - good tokio issue on structured concurrency: https://github.com/tokio-rs/tokio/issues/1879 (also see "goto is bad" blog)
 ### THREADS - STD LIB